CV

 Bill Lowe Gallery, Atlanta, GA

-Museum of Northwest Art, Vanished and Vanishing, La Conner, WA
+Vanished and Vanishing, Museum of Northwest Art, La Conner, WA (curated by Susan Parke)

 Thomas R. Riley Galleries, Cleveland, OH